 We monitor Saskatchewan's regulatory landscape for changes.

-Ontario, Manitoba, Quebec, Atlantic Provinces, Territories
+Manitoba, Quebec, Atlantic Provinces, Territories

 No OT-specific cybersecurity regulations have been identified yet at the provincial or territorial level in these jurisdictions.
+Drinking-water statutes outside Ontario focus on water quality, treatment, sampling, and operator certification — not cybersecurity.

 Interprovincial pipeline operators are covered by CER requirements regardless of province.
 When the CCSPA passes, designated operators in any jurisdiction will be subject to federal requirements.